Training Quantized Neural Networks with a Full-precision Auxiliary Module: Experiments

 We now perform ablation studies to give comprehensive analysis and insights of the quantized detection framework.
 The results are reported in Table \ref{tab:detection_ablation}. ``Backbone only'' indicates we only quantize the backbone to 4-bit while other parts are kept to full-precision. ``Baseline'' represents we directly quantize the RetinaNet using QIL \cite{jung2019learning}.

 When we only quantize the backbone network, we don't observe AP drop at least on ResNet-18.
-This justifies that 4-bit backbone can encode accurate enough feature for further decoding.
+This justifies that 4-bit backbone can encode accurate features for further decoding.
 However, when quantizing all the components including feature pyramid and prediction heads, we can find obvious precision drop.
-The baseline result indicates that quantizing the continuous features to a fixed range of integers can cause great multi-scale information loss for decoders.
+The baseline result indicates that quantizing the continuous features to a fixed range of integers can cause great multi-scale information loss.

 We now explore the effect of the two strategies described in Sec. \ref{method:detection}.
 First, we incorporate the proposed auxiliary learning strategy to assist the convergence of quantized detector.
 Specifically, \emph{Baseline + Auxi} can boost the AP of \emph{Baseline} by $1.4$.
 Second, not sharing heads is particularly designed for the low-precision detector.
 We should note that this strategy deteriorates the performance in the full-precision setting.
 The reason is that a separate head can only see a certain range size of objects.
 In contrast, not sharing heads can boost the AP by $1.3$ in the quantization setting compared with the sharing heads counterpart.
 It can be attributed that when quantizing both weights and activations to 4-bit, the representational capability of each head is very limited and the statistics of activations differ a lot.
 Therefore, each head should learn independent parameters to transform the corresponding level feature for classification and regression.